ChaoShuoZhang/ICML26_rebuttlal/README.md

 <br>

-### Table 5: Test Results of the SOTA Baseline for Mass Concept Erasure on TwoHamsters.
+### Table D: Test Results of the SOTA Baseline for Mass Concept Erasure on TwoHamsters.
 *(In the Mass Concept Erasure experiments, we employed HiRM on SDXL and MACE on SD 1.4 to simultaneously erase 40 concepts.
 The results corroborate our *Insight 7: The Dual Dilemma of Ineffective Erasure and Utility Collapse in Concept Erasure*.)*
 | Method | MDR ↑ |  SCR ↑ |  NCR ↑ | FID ↓ | Clip ↑ |
 | :--- | :---: | :---: | :---: |:---: | :---: |